Crimes Against Older Adults: Email Scams and Telemarketing Fraud

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-This article will review why many scams target older people, what scams look like, the impact of scams, warning signs to watch for, laws about scams, and how to report a scam.
+This article reviews why so many scams target older people, what scams look like, warning signs to watch for, laws about scams, and how to report a scam.

-It is important to note there are psychological reasons why scams work.
-Often, it is because we want them to be true.
-From winning a prize to trying to avoid a crime they are “accused” of, many people will follow orders if they believe it helps them.
-Unfortunately, these scams can be tailored to target vulnerable people scammers see as “easy targets.”
+There are psychological reasons why scams work.
+Often, victims of fraud want the scam to be true.
+From winning a prize to trying to avoid a crime, many people will follow orders if they believe it helps them.
+Unfortunately, these scams often target vulnerable people, like senior citizens, who scammers see as easy targets.

 Why Scammers Target Seniors

-Scammers are often trained to specifically target older adults because they can be:
+Scammers often are trained to target older adults because they can be:

 - Unfamiliar with technology or the fact these scams exist